Wie is de Mol? (Dutch TV series) season 21: Controversy

-In episode seven, the third assignment involved making the name of a song clear to others via movement and dance.
+In episode seven, the "Aanwijzingen" assignment required candidates to make the name of a song clear to others via movement and dance.
 After the episode aired, discussion arose on social media regarding the way contestant Charlotte Nijs attempted to communicate the song "Gangnam Style" by South Korean singer Psy.
-Nijs was seen performing a 'slanted-eye' gesture while attempting to communicate the song, which fellow candidate Marije Knevel later imitated.
+Nijs was seen performing a "slanted-eye" gesture while attempting to communicate the song, which fellow candidate Marije Knevel later imitated.

 Knevel posted an apology on her social media following the airing of the episode.
 In response, this particular segment was removed for subsequent airings of the episode and AVROTROS addressed the situation on their social media.